sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

         // Armour: Probably damage*armour.
         // Damage: Amount of damage given to any player standing on the index.
 If set, 1 is always used in official maps.
             // Non-negative integer.
+        // TopDirection: Rotation of the texture on the top/bottom faces of the index.
+Used for the Railway trains.
+Should default to "up".
+        // SideDirection: Same thing as TopDirection, but for the sides of the block.
+Defaults to "up".
         "Note": "Example texture",
         "Name": "concrete",
         "Offset": [ 0, 0, 0 ],